At a crosswalk, drivers slow for a child. No one stops to solve an equation. A need appears; a duty follows. That's attentiveness.

 A closing image: the jolly hostess who can still say no

 Picture a jolly hostess who welcomes each guest by name, makes space for their baggage — but who also moves through the room to find the person standing alone by the wall and asks the question only they can answer.
 That's attentiveness.
 And because some guests try to erase others, the hostess keeps a firm rule: hospitality within a rights-respecting home.
-Teach our systems to be jolly hosts — attentive, not prematurely optimising — and we will keep more of what's precious and create more that's shareable.
+Teach our systems to be jolly hosts — attentive, not prematurely optimising, actively curious about who is not yet in the conversation — and we will keep more of what's precious and create more that's shareable.
+A need appears; a duty follows.
+That's where everything begins.